Why is the Council bringing in charges for the garden waste service?

 21. What if I don't want my bin?

-If, after seven months of the new service starting, you do not require your bin, arrangements may be made to collect it, unless it is possible to integrate the bin into the new recycling service being planned for the future.
+If you decide that you no longer wish to subscribe to this service we will not remove the bin unless it is possible to integrate the bin into the new recycling service being planned for the future.
 However, please be aware that if you change your mind at some point in the future and wish to sign up, there will be a charge of £25 for the supply of a bin, delivery and a sticker, in addition to the subscription cost.

 About missed collections